Gluten-Free Sourdough Sandwich Bread

 Sourdough starter rising in a bowl.

 Step 4: Cover loosely with plastic wrap and let the dough rise for 3 hours (go by how big it rises).
 I then gently move the dough to a greased bread loaf pan and let it sit for another 3-4 hours.
 If you are not using a metal pan, you can do the whole rise in the bread pan!!
-Cover with a damp towel so the dough doesn’t dry out.
+Cover with a damp towel to prevent the dough from drying out.

 Sourdough bread batter rising in a loaf pan.